maximilien/ragme-io/README.md

 ### ✨ New Features (Latest Release)

+- **⚙️ Enhanced Settings UI**: Complete redesign of the Settings modal with organized tabbed interface (General, Interface, Documents, Chat) featuring all configurable options from config.yaml, improved spacing, and proper vector database display ⭐ **NEW!**
 - **🎤 Voice-to-Text Input**: Microphone button for voice input using browser's Web Speech API.
 Click the microphone button to speak your queries instead of typing! ⭐ **NEW!**
 - **🖼️ AI-Powered Image Support**: Complete image processing pipeline with PyTorch ResNet50 classification, EXIF metadata extraction, and intelligent agent tools.
 Upload images via drag-and-drop interface and query them using natural language! ⭐ **NEW!**
 - **🎯 Enhanced AI Image Summaries**: Fixed image summary generation to show rich classification data with confidence scores and file information.
 Images now display meaningful summaries like "Yorkshire terrier with 95.1% confidence" ⭐ **FIXED!**